-While Saint Patrick's Cathedral is one of the most famous churches in the city, there are plenty of others that offer Easter Sunday services to the general public each year.
-St. Pauls' Chapel at the Trinity Church in Lower Manhattan hosts the Great Vigil of Easter on Saturday evening each year as well as Easter services on Sunday at both the church and chapel.
-Meanwhile, Saint Thomas Church in Midtown also offers three services on Easter Sunday: a solemn Eucharist, an organ recital, and a solemn evensong.
+St. Patrick's Cathedral is one of the most famous churches in the city.
+On Easter Sunday, it hosts eight masses, including one in Spanish.
+Only one requires reservations in advance.
+Alternatively, there's St. Pauls' Chapel at the Trinity Church in Lower Manhattan, which hosts the Great Vigil of Easter on Saturday evening and services all Sunday in both the church and chapel.
+Saint Thomas Church in Midtown also offers four services on Easter Sunday: a solemn Eucharist in the morning and midday, an organ recital, and a solemn evensong.

 New York City knows how to host an urban Easter egg hunt (nay, hundreds of them).
 You'll find group-led and private scavenger hunts happening in every park across town.
 The Children's Museum of Manhattan stages a creative Easter egg hunt in which special treats are hidden all over the museum.
 Kids learn as they hunt for them.
 The New York City Fire Museum, alternatively, holds a hunt around the firehouse.
 Kids can even crawl on fire trucks to find them.